abehara2/abehara2/README.md

 - 💬 Ask me about being a non-CS major breaking into tech
 - 📫 How to reach me: abehara2@illinois.edu
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I could have played Division II Tennis🎾
+- ⚡ Fun fact: Once upon a time I had Division II offers for 🎾